What is NGOLD?

-A Center at NIU focused on nonprofit excellence.
-It offers the Community Leadership and Civic Engagement (CLCE) major and a Certificate of Undergraduate Study in Civic Engagement to NIU students, acts as a resource for researchers, offers tools, training, and events for nonprofit leaders, and promotes research in topic areas that align with the NGOLD mission.
+NGOLD is a center at NIU focused on nonprofit excellence.
+We offer a Community Leadership and Civic Engagement (CLCE) major and a Certificate of Undergraduate Study in Civic Engagement to NIU students; act as a resource for researchers; offer tools, training and events for nonprofit leaders; and promote research in topic areas that align with the NGOLD mission.

-To help strengthen the nonprofit sector in northern Illinois, the United States, and globally; engage students, faculty and nonprofit leaders in important issues of civil society; and, educate the next generation of students who want to make a difference in their careers through the academic programming and engaged learning.
+To help strengthen the nonprofit sector in northern Illinois, the United States and globally; engage students, faculty and nonprofit leaders in important issues of civil society; and educate the next generation of students who want to make a difference in their careers through academic programming and engaged learning.

-NGOLD offers workshops, trainings, and networking events throughout the year for nonprofit leaders in the northern Illinois region.
-Beyond the regional focus, NGOLD has a presence at select national and international conferences focused on the nongovernmental sector.
-NGOLD can also act as a source for interns and volunteers by drawing from CLCE majors and students from other departments that are interested in gaining practical experience with nonprofit organizations.
+NGOLD offers workshops, trainings and networking events throughout the year for nonprofit leaders in the northern Illinois region.
+Beyond the regional focus, we have a presence at select national and international conferences focused on the nongovernmental sector.
+We can also act as a source for interns and volunteers by drawing from CLCE majors and students from other departments who are interested in gaining practical experience with nonprofit organizations.
 The CLCE major emphasizes engaged learning opportunities for students meaning that they take part in service-learning activities within nonprofit organizations.
-These activities allow students to build their professional aptitude while participating nonprofits benefit from the students' services.